Teacher Guide

 Lesson Features

-- TOPICS: Korean Diaspora, Korean Americans
+- TOPICS: Korean Diaspora, Korean Americans, Korean Immigration Patterns and History

-- HISTORICAL TIME FRAME: 1880 – 1920
+- HISTORICAL TIME FRAME: 1880 – Present

-- SUMMATIVE ASSESSMENT: Oral History Analysis Presentation
+- SUMMATIVE ASSESSMENT: Oral History Analysis Project

 - EXTENSION: Web-Based Research Report